 - close a body of water in order to avoid overfishing of a particular species;

 - change catch limits based on a salmon run;

-- open water bodies to winter fishing;
+- open local water bodies to winter fishing;

 - change fishing practices in a given sector following an agreement with an Aboriginal nation or band council.